ZhgChg.Li

 1. Setup Successful!

-Question 2 — Secure Storage and Use of App Store Connect API .p8 Key
+Issue 2 — Secure Storage and Use of App Store Connect API .p8 Key

-Because GitHub Actions cannot store files directly, you must first save as a string and then write it to a file.
+Because GitHub Actions cannot store files directly, you must first save it as a string and then write it to a file.

 3. Add a step in the main repo’s GitHub Actions to read content and write to a file: